m-wiesner/nnet_pytorch/README.md

 make all

-This will install kaldi, pychain, openfst, and set up a virtual environment
+This will install kaldi, pychain, openfst, and set up a conda virtual environment

 To run experiments, users will have to modify a few files.